Durishn/Durnry-Assistant/README.md

 ### Built With

 This project was built with the use of the following frameworks.
-For add-ons, plugins and resources, please see the acknowledgements section
 * [Home Assistant](https://www.home-assistant.io/)
 * [Docker](https://docker.com)
 * [HA Supervisor](https://github.com/home-assistant/supervisor)